jsa/blogy/gae-saucelabs.md

 --
 You can very easily make you GAE application run Selenium tests on itself with [Saucelabs](http://saucelabs.com/).
 It's actually trivial, so you could as well go for a pony ride or something than continue reading.

 Anyways.
 This is all still very early, but I think this direction may lead to something funky.
-(Please note that I came up with this thing in the last few hours.)
+(Please note that I came up with this thing just in the last few hours.)

 > [HOLY F'N COW!
 RT @turbofunctor …](http://twitter.com/hugs/status/22922750764)